avmoore000/DeepSample/README.md

 Week of March 28 2020
 - Added a plotting function to the utilities
 - Edited SampleGenerator to enable plotting as it goes
+- Created a developer manual for using the program.

 TO DO
 - Add a working version of cepstrum algorithm to DeepSample